olvaffe/olv-notes/graphics/apps/ml.md

         - `tflite::gpu::DelegatePrepare` is the callback
       - `tflite::InterpreterBuilder::AllocateTensors` allocates tensors
     - `BenchmarkTfLiteModel::PrepareInputData` prepares input data
+      - `CreateRandomTensorData` generates random input data for each input tensor
     - `BenchmarkModel::Run` is called twice
       - first time is warmup
+      - `BenchmarkTfLiteModel::ResetInputsAndOutputs` resets inputs/outputs
+        for each iteration
+        - it copies the generated random input data to `t->data.raw`
       - `BenchmarkTfLiteModel::RunImpl` calls `tflite::Interpreter::Invoke`
         for each iteration
 - gpu cl delegate